Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 ### Garbage collector available bytes

 The tests keep track of total available garbage collector bytes.
-This allows for detecting any memory leaks increasing memory used over time in the program.
+This allows for detecting any memory leaks in the program.
 No significant memory leaks were observed during the tests.
 The screenshot below shows data from garbage collector over service client used in the tests.
 The data shows consistent size of available garbage collector bytes.
 The range of garbage collector size if comparatively larger as the service client was responsible for executing operations over all IoT Hub devices and IoT Edge modules.

 ![_](serviceGCbytes.png)

 ### Service client operations over IoT Hub devices

-The service client executes C2D messages, desired twin properties updates, direct methods, receives feedback messages and receives file upload notifications from each IoT Hub device.
+The service client executes c2d messages, desired twin properties updates, direct methods, receives feedback messages and receives file upload notifications from each IoT Hub device.
 The graph below shows data from all these operations and all operations show consistent behavior over long period of time.

 ![_](ServiceoperationCount.png)

-### C2D message round trip delay over IoT Hub devices
+### c2d message round trip delay over IoT Hub devices

-The service client logs the round trip time (seconds) it takes each C2D message.
-The graph below observes time < 1s for C2D message round trip.
+The service client logs the round trip time (seconds) it takes each c2d message.
+The graph below observes time < 1s for c2d message round trip.

 ![_](Servicec2dRoundTripDelay.png)